browserengineering/book/book/security.md

 =======

-With what we've implemented so far there's no way for a web server to tell whether two HTTP requests come from the same browsers, or different ones.
+With what we've implemented so far there's no way for a web server to tell whether two HTTP requests come from the same user, or different ones.
 Our web browser is effectively anonymous.[^1] That means it can't "log in" anywhere, because there's no way for the server to know which later requests come from the logged in browser